rinsed-org/ruby-snowflake-client/README.md

 # `ruby_snowflake_client`

+# This is now deprecated in favour of a fully native [Ruby gem](https://github.com/rinsed-org/rb-snowflake-client).

+---

 The gem provides an interface to allow users to query Snowflake.
 This wraps around the [Snowflake Go package](https://github.com/snowflakedb/gosnowflake).